|Go Back: |

 Assumption #3: Niceness will not end racism, even if we could magically eliminate racial prejudice overnight.

 One common misunderstanding about racial inequity is that it is primarily supported and perpetuated by a small number of actively hateful individuals.
 Much of our national conversation around race and racism focuses on improving our individual behaviors across racial lines, implying that if we could all simply get along and treat each other with respect and decency, racial inequity would disappear.
 This is an attractive idea for a couple of reasons.
 First, it feels doable, or at least more doable than changing the basic structures and systems of our country.
 Second, it allows people – especially white people – to feel good about themselves for the simple act of being nice to people of color.
 Unfortunately, this is not nearly enough.
-To understand why, watch the video below, in which anti-racism expert Robin DiAngelo (author of White Fragility: Why it’s so Hard for White People to Talk About Racism) unpacks this idea.
+To understand why, listen to the NPR story below, in which anti-racism expert Robin DiAngelo (author of White Fragility: Why it’s so Hard for White People to Talk About Racism) unpacks this idea.

 Assumption #4: Libraries and librarians are not neutral.